Adjacent suburbs and siblings of Tokyo's fashion world

 The bridge by Harajuku Station is a popular spot for cosplayers and rockabilly dancers

-While Harajuku is always on the forefront of the next big local trend, Omotesando focuses on the international and timeless.
+While Harajuku is often at the forefront of the next big local trend, Omotesando focuses on the international and timeless.
 While Omotesando is all about luxury brands, the streets of Harajuku are overflowing with thrift store jackets and novel accessories.

 Though their attitudes can contrast at times, these two Tokyo hotspots share a unique sense of cultural harmony and mutual appreciation that you won't find anywhere else.
 If Harajuku is the cool teenager, then Omotesando is the more mature and sophisticated older sibling.

 For cheap, fun trends, make your way to Takeshita Street in Harajuku .
-Here you'll find upcoming trendsetting boutiques like Nadia Flores en el Corazon sharing walls with more iconic long-term staples like Dog, known to be frequented by fashion icons like Lady Gaga.
+Here you'll find upcoming trendsetting boutiques sharing walls with more iconic long-term staples like the nearby Dog, known to be frequented by fashion icons like Lady Gaga.
 Keep an eye out for deals as you dig through the shelves, and don't forget Daiso and Thank You Mart, Takeshita's two big discount stores.

 Weave your way through the back streets that shoot off Takeshita to uncover a variety of tiny shops and at the end cross the main road to find Harajuku's sneaker district (look for the small alleyway to the right of Murasaki Sports).
 For the ultimate in "kawaii" fashion, be sure to stop by 6% Dokidoki, located near Meiji Jingumae station behind the Kawaii Monster Cafe.

 Designer labels and cat streets